|Nutritional Guidelines (per serving)|

 Stir the liquid mixture into the dry mixture.

-- To test the doneness, insert a toothpick in the center of the brownies.
-In general, you want the center to be slightly moist, but the edges to not be too dry.
+In general, you want the center to be slightly moist but the edges to not be too dry.
+Insert a toothpick in the center of the brownies.